malgosias/2015-12-16-code-sample-3/README.md

 ## About

-Create XSPEC/Sherpa style table model based on a grid of precomputed spectra read from the <specfile> input file.
+Create XSPEC/Sherpa style table model based on a grid of precomputed spectra read from an input file.

 ```
 $ import tabmod